ricardocarvalhods/CleaningDataCourseProject/CodeBook.md

 1. Creates vector of selected features (mean and standard measurements)

 ###### Variables created:
-- toMatch: Vector containing words to be filtered, that is, "mean" and "std"
+- **toMatch:** Vector containing words to be filtered, that is, "mean" and "std"
-- matches: Vector containing the names of the columns having "mean" and "std" on their names
+- **matches:** Vector containing the names of the columns having "mean" and "std" on their names
-- selected_features: Dataframe with the number of the column filtered and its name
+- **selected_features:** Data frame with the number of the column filtered and its name
-- selected_features_v: Vector containing the names of the columns filtered in terms of Vn, that is, V1, V2, ...
+- **selected_features_v:** Vector containing the names of the columns filtered in terms of "Vn", that is, V1, V2, ...

 ## PART Five